 Conclusion

 The small black knobbed map turtle is a wonderful pet to keep.
-They are lively, hardy and full of energy.
+They are lively, hardy, and full of energy.
 Feeding them is easy and they require small aquariums.

 However, when acquiring a turtle, it is important to keep in mind that, they are display pets.
-Unlike with other reptiles such as snakes and even bearded dragons, the map turtle gets extremely stressed when held.
+Unlike other reptiles such as snakes and even bearded dragons, the map turtle gets extremely stressed when held.

 Ensure aquarium conditions are kept right and they are well-fed but not overfed.
 If you have any suggestions or questions, leave a comment.